 Business and served fraternity and sorority communities at

-free time, Natalie enjoys volunteering with the Philadelphia
+free time, Natalie enjoys gardening, volunteering with the Philadelphia

 Animal Welfare Society (PAWS), collecting cookbooks, and reading.